Here is our step-by-step guide to the FHA home loan refinance process.

 For a homebuyer to qualify for an FHA home loan, you must be purchasing a house that will be your primary residence for at least one year (no rentals!).
 You must put down at least 3.5% – a huge difference from the traditional 20% that conventional loans previously required (under some circumstances, you can put less than 20% down under the conventional loan program).

-Here is a list of the basic FHA home loan refinance requirements (which differ from the Conforming loan programs).
+Here is a list of the basic FHA home loan refinance guidelines (which differ from the conforming loan programs).
 The requirements might vary from lender to lender.

 - 580 or credit score